borkdude/blog/posts/porting-cljs-project-to-squint.md

 ```

 Note that instead of `(is (= ...))` I'm using Node's `assert.equal` which
-performans deep equality and gives nice error messages about non-equal
+performs deep equality and gives nice error messages about non-equal
 cases.
 Running the squint tests in CI is now just a matter of running:

 ``` shell